regisb/prodigal/README.rst

 for `nulinu.li <http://nulinu.li>`_.
 I figured: how hard can it be?
 Existing bricks where already present in Django, I only had to pull them out.

+Q. How can I list recent blog posts by title?

+A. This is a frequent use case, so I included it in the example website located at example/.
+Basically, you need to list your blog posts in the _config.html file, which is rendered before all other templates and allows you to define custom variables to be used later in other templates.
+Then, you can list your blog posts using the `{{ 5|latest_pages }}` command in your templates.

+Q. Non-html files are not copied when I generate my website!

+A. The rendering engine of Prodigal renders only `*.html` files.
+If there is non-html content that you wish to include in your website, such as CSS, Javascript or image assets, you need to list them using the `{{ add_media }}` command.
+E.g: see the `example/_config.html` file.

     "Occasionally, members of the Institute of Arcane Study acquire a taste for